 Wage and salary earners paid a lump-sum

-If you are being paid the wage subsidy as a lump-sum instead of weekly payments there may be some tax implications.
+If you are an employee and being paid the wage subsidy as a lump-sum by your employer instead of weekly payments there may be some tax implications.
 Although the lump-sum payment makes up 12 weeks-worth of payments, for tax purposes this treated as earned when you receive it.
-This makes a difference if you were paid the lump-sum payment on or before 31 March 2020.
+This makes a difference if you were paid the lump-sum payment on or before 31 March 2021.